Multiport Analytical Pixel Electromagnetic Simulator (MAPES) for AI-assisted RFIC and Microwave Circuit Design: Comparison and Discussion

-It is worth noting that although \cite{Chu2025eth1} reports a smaller training dataset relative to a relatively large design space, this efficiency stems from its use of a "template-seeded" data generation strategy specifically designed for transformer geometries.
-In that approach, the training samples are not randomly drawn from the entire combinational design space but instead constructed from parametric transformer-like templates.
-As a result, this method may yield high prediction accuracy within transformer design applications but is not generalizable to other device topologies such as filters, couplers, or hybrid microwave structures, where the geometry markedly differs from the predefined template.

-On the other hand, while MAPES substantially reduces the reliance on full-wave EM simulations and provides accurate predictions with guaranteed physical consistency, it still involves a computational bottleneck associated with the inversion of a large matrix in~\eqref{eq:7}, which scales with the overall design space dimension.
-As a result, although MAPES is significantly faster than conventional full-wave solvers, its runtime is still slower than that of purely AI-based EM simulators performing direct regressions through pre-trained neural networks, particularly when both are executed on GPU platforms.
-As an example, the CNN-based EM simulator in \cite{Karahan2023princeton} can simulate 4096 different $16 \!\times\!
-16$ pixel designs with only about 0.3 seconds, which is even thousands times faster than MAPES.
-However, this is also due to the fact that the server (an A100 GPU and 32 AMD EPYC CPU cores) used in \cite{Karahan2023princeton} is much powerful than one used in this paper.
+Second, MAPES provides reliable predictions over the entire design space because it follows directly from first-principles multiport network theory: $\mathbf{Z}_{\mathrm{ALL}}$ encapsulates the coupling among all pixels, and any new layout is evaluated in closed form via~\eqref{eq:7}, guaranteeing physical consistency and eliminating statistical uncertainty.
+Data-driven emulators, in contrast, are trained on a vanishingly small subset of the design space and may degrade on unseen or irregular pixel patterns.
+The smaller training set reported in~\cite{Chu2025eth1} relies on a template-seeded strategy specific to transformer geometries and is thus not generalizable to other topologies such as filters or couplers.

-While MAPES markedly reduces reliance on full-wave EM simulations and delivers reliable predictions, its dominant runtime cost is the matrix inversion in \eqref{eq:7}.
-The size of this inversion grows with the number of virtual ports and thus with the overall design-space dimension.
-Consequently, although MAPES is much faster than conventional full-wave solvers, it can be slower than purely AI-based EM surrogates that evaluate layouts via a single neural-network forward pass on GPUs.
-For example, the CNN-based simulator in~\cite{Karahan2023princeton} reports evaluating 4096 distinct $16\times 16$ layouts in about $0.3$,s on a server with an NVIDIA A100 GPU and 32 AMD EPYC CPU cores, orders of magnitude faster than the MAPES implementation used in this work.
-Part of this gap reflects hardware differences (the server in~\cite{Karahan2023princeton} is substantially more powerful than ours), but it also highlights a fundamental difference of MAPES and AI-assisted EM simulator.
+The main cost of MAPES is the matrix inversion in~\eqref{eq:7}, whose size grows with the number of virtual ports.
+Consequently, although MAPES is far faster than full-wave solvers, it can be slower than a purely AI-based surrogate that evaluates a layout through a single GPU forward pass; e.g.,~\cite{Karahan2023princeton} reports $4096$ evaluations in about $0.3$\,s on a high-end server.
+Part of this gap reflects hardware differences, but it also reflects a fundamental difference between a physics-driven evaluator and a trained surrogate.